All criminal cases prosecuted within the County of Midland are filed at the 75th District Court.

 A few key items:

-- Preliminary Exam: To determine if a crime was committed and if the defendant may have committed the crime, (probable cause).
+Preliminary Exam (felonies only): To determine if a crime was committed and if the defendant may have committed the crime (probable cause).

 Criminal cases are serious issues with the possible penalties of fines and/or jail time, and/or probation.